 Maple syrup - This makes the muffins sweet, though, as you know, I'm not a big fan of lots of sweetness.
 If you'd like more, add in a few drops of stevia, though I don't feel these need any.

 Milk - We like using whole or coconut milk, as both are rich and tasty!

 Mix the dry ingredients and wet ingredients in separate bowls, then mix them together gently.
 You don't want to overmix muffins!

 Once you have your batter, divide the batter among muffin cups.
 You can either mix in the chocolate chips or top the muffins with them.

-Canned pumpkin pie contains sugar and other ingredients which make it ready to add straight to a pie crust.
-You'll want to use just pumpkin puree for this recipe, (that should be the only ingredient).
+Canned pumpkin pie contains sugar and other ingredients, which make it ready to add straight to a pie crust.
+You'll want to use just pumpkin puree for this recipe (pumpkin should be the only ingredient).

-I haven't tried with this particular recipe, but I've had great success with egg substitutes in other muffin recipes.
+I haven't tried, but generally, egg substitutes work great in muffin recipes.

 Tips and tricks